status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 ### Others

-Please consult your EL's documentation for instructions on how to configure the JWT secret and running the EL.
+Please consult your EL client's documentation for instructions on how to configure the JWT secret and running the EL client.

 ## Running the light client